Mating in Captivity book cover

 Esther Perel, Mating in Captivity

-Modern culture reveres emotional intimacy as the pinnacle of love.
+Modern relationships often treat emotional transparency as the highest form of love.

 Esther Perel, Mating in Captivity